russross/automata/README.md

     makefinal(q0,q1);

-Note that this draws the line immediately, so you cannot use it until the node's position has been established.
+This draws the line immediately, so you cannot use it until the node's position has been established.
 Similarly, you can mark nodes as start nodes:

     makestart(q0,q1);